 Jim Rickards is predicting that as early as January 2018 Donald Trump will devalue the usd and peg it to gold at $10,000usd.
 I think Jan 2018 is too early, but you never know..

 My question is, if that were to happen, would NZ be able to do the same even when we don’t have any gold reserves?

 Thanks very much

 Here Are Our Thoughts on How a New Gold Standard Would Affect New Zealand

 We hadn’t seen this specific prediction of Rickards, or at least hadn’t seen the date of January 2018.
-If we wanted to be cynical, this could be a bit of marketing spin, placing a date in the near future to create a sense of urgency and encourage people to sign up to his subscription newsletter perhaps?
+If we wanted to be cynical, this could be a bit of marketing spin.
+By placing a date in the near future to create a sense of urgency and encourage people to sign up to his subscription newsletter perhaps?

 From recall Rickards has more talked about $10,000 being the level gold would need to reach to have anything resembling a gold standard: